7. Use Azure Cosmos DB in a Todo App

 - Effect: Despite the property being a

-in C#, it will be stored as a string in MongoDB.
-This is useful for ensuring theGuid
+Guidin C#, it will be stored as a string in MongoDB.
+This is useful for ensuring theGuidvalues are readable and compatible with systems that might not recognizeGuiddata types directly but can work with strings.

 Develop a Service Interface

-Create a new directory Services
+Create a new directory Services.

-Create a new file in the Services
+Create a new file in the Services directory called ITodoService.cs

 /Services/ITodoService.cs